Diversity & Inclusion in Commercial Real Estate

 Sharon Netto-Lipsky | Director of Talent Attraction + Development, Haworth

-In her role as Director of Talent Attraction and Development for Haworth, Sharon is a leader, consultant and facilitator.
-With a proven track record in global and regional stakeholder partnering, she develops and deploys human capital for the attainment of business objectives and delivers results in diverse work environments.
-At Haworth, one of the largest furniture manufacturer in the world with roughly 7,000 employees, she manages talent management, leadership development, staffing and diversity, as well as general human resources operations.
-Additionally, she’s an experienced facilitator between Australian and Chinese trade and investment opportunities.
-As a workplace specialist, Sharon hopes share what company-wide efforts, initiatives and strategies work for diversifying offices across the country and the challenges companies like Haworth face in attracting talent in a competitive market.
+In her role as Director of Talent Attraction and Development for Haworth, Sharon is responsible for talent attraction strategy, employment brand penetration and development as well as Diversity & Inclusion programming.
+As a leader, consultant and facilitator, Sharon has a proven track record in global and regional stakeholder engagement and change management.
+She develops and deploys human capital for the attainment of the strategic objectives and delivers results in diverse work environments.
+At Haworth, one of the largest furniture manufacturer in the world with roughly 7,000+employees, she manages talent management, leadership development, staffing and diversity, as well as general human resources operations.
+As a workplace specialist, Sharon hopes share what company-wide efforts, initiatives and strategies work for diversifying organizations across the country and the challenges companies like Haworth face in attracting talent in a competitive and tight talent market.

 Julie Smith | Senior Human Resources Manager, CBRE

 Julie Smith is a Sr. Human Resources Manager with CBRE, providing the delivery of human resource initiatives, strategies and services to CBRE’s Global Workplace Solutions (GWS) North Division accounts.
 She specializes in risk mitigation, talent management, succession planning, employee relations, compensation, organizational development, performance management, and training.
 Julie also has oversight of several additional GWS accounts and the dedicated HR Managers supporting those accounts.
 Attendees can expect to leave with a greater understanding of Diversity + Inclusion efforts at large corporations like CBRE, where the belief is every employee’s unique skills and insights contribute to the success of the business, and how Julie’s team combines and leverages those contributions to their fullest potential.